Barbara Kemigisa: Career

-Kemigisa is recognized for her innovative approach to combating HIV stigma.
-Flowerpots, trash cans, and chairs are some of the functional and decorative items that she makes from the empty bottles of antiretroviral (ARV) drugs.
-This is an environmental sustainability initiative as well as a very strong symbol about resistance and adherence to HIV treatment.
-Having also attended international conferences such as International Conference on Recycling and Waste Management in Singapore 2015, IAS in Paris and AIDS 2018 in Amsterdam; she was additionally awarded an opportunity to study civic leadership at Wagner College in New York City through the Mandela Washington Fellowship for Young African Leaders program in 2018.
+Kemigisa is acknowledged for her innovative approach to combating HIV stigma.
+Flowerpots, trash cans, and chairs are some of the functional and decorative items that she creates from empty antiretroviral (ARV) drug bottles.
+This initiative promotes environmental sustainability while serving as a powerful symbol of resistance and adherence to HIV treatment.
+Kemigisa has participated in notable international conferences, including International Conference on Recycling and Waste Management in Singapore 2015, IAS in Paris and AIDS 2018 in Amsterdam; In 2018, she was awarded a fellowship to study civic leadership at Wagner College, New York City, through the Mandela Washington Fellowship for Young African Leaders.
 Various youth groups have adopted her recycling campaign which has contributed to conserving the environment while creating awareness about HIV/AIDS infections among people in Uganda.

-Being the fonder of the organization, Kemigisa offers a forum for young persons with AIDS to interact and develop themselves in terms of their own characters and their trading.
+Being the founder of the organization, Kemigisa offers a forum for young persons with AIDS to interact and develop themselves in terms of their own characters and their trading.
 These activities incorporate aspects of farming, recycling, art and craft, music and dance as well as drama.
 Pill Power Uganda has reached over 50,000 youth and trained 400 children and adolescents, significantly impacting their lives and reducing the stigma associated with HIV.
 Kemigisha also works with Counselor at Makerere University Business School.